Vivonet/Presto/README.md

 As with regular dependencies, you should use a weakSelf pattern in your set dependency blocks.

 ## What Doesn’t Presto Do?
 As I've mentioned, Presto is still in its infancy.
 There are still some features and abilities that are planned or being considered that are not yet part of the framework.
-One such obvious omission is that of converters.
+One such obvious omission is converters.
 There is no layer of conversion happening between a payload and your local properties.

 For example, if your payload represents a date as a string or long, you'll need to convert these manually for now.
 The best place to do this is by adding a second local property of the desired type (e.g. NSDate) and adding a setter (or overriding setValue:forKey:) in your model class to set the converted value of the date property whenever the original property is set.

-This is definitely one area I plan on improving soon, so hopefully we won't be stuck doing this for too much longer.
+Treat the original property as the source of truth and you should be fine.

 * * *